sabria23/Idg2671-project/Frontend/src/pages/recruitment/README.md

 Publish the study again → The link should become accessible again Access a non-existent study → Should show a "not found" error Access a study with a malformed ID → Should handle the error gracefully

+### implementing sharebale link generation for studies after it has been published
+Overview of the Implementation
+The shareable link feature consists of three main parts:

+1. Backend API to generate (and optionally track) study links
+2. rontend component to display and copy the link
+3. Access control logic to ensure only published studies are accessible